-On its first trial, the balloon achieved a ratio of 0.00.
-On its second trial, the balloon achieved a ratio of 6.25.
+On its first trial, the balloon discussed in this report had a competition equation of 0.00.
+On its second trial, the balloon had a competition equation of 6.25.
 It placed second among five balloons in the competition.

-The first-place balloon achieved a highest ratio of 8.79.
-The third-place balloon achieved a highest ratio of 4.84.
-The two remaining balloons tied for fourth with ratios of 0.00.
+The first-place balloon had a highest competition equation of 8.79.
+The third-place balloon had a highest competition equation of 4.84.
+The two remaining balloons tied for fourth with competition equations of 0.00.